 All you have to do is tell Zapier what workflow you need in the editor by building it.
 For example, if you want your new deals in Pipedrive to be communicated across the company’s Slack channel, just tell Zapier what you want the process to look like and you’re good to go.

-Integrify allows teams to build workflows in an easy to use drag-and-drop builder.
+Integrify allows teams to build workflows in an easy-to-use drag-and-drop builder.

 Teams can join forces on tasks and projects, set up reminders for tasks when a deal moves along their pipeline and automate manual data entry tasks.

 Integrify also uses a rest-based open API to allow teams to integrate any external tools they’re using to manage their workflow.
-So, if you’re managing projects using spreadsheets, don’t worry—you can import them in a couple of clicks.

 How to automate your sales workflows